 Just everything you need to feel welcomed, have quiet and restful nights all that in the very central Athens.
 And most importantly, at great prices.

-What else is close to Attalos Hotel?
+What Sites are close to Attalos Hotel?

-- Athens central open meat, fish, and spices market
+- Athens Central open meat, fish, and spices market

 - Monastiraki Square, Plaka, Ancient Agora, Roman Agora